Across Wales, a new generation of sporting leaders are ‘changing the game’ and making a real difference in their communities.

 Future Game Changers

-Future Game Changers celebrates young adults, aged 18-30, who have the drive and ideas to write the future of their communities.
+Future Game Changers is a National Lottery campaign celebrating young adults, aged 18-30, like Rhodd and Rhys, who have the drive and ideas to write the future of their communities.

 A recent National Lottery survey found: